getodk/central-backend/docs/api.md

 * `X-OpenRosa-Version` must be set to exactly `1.0` or the request will be rejected.
 * `Date` must be set to a _valid_ date in [RFC 2616 3.3.1 HTTP Date format](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Date) or the request will be rejected.
     * Dates _must be real dates_; supplying the wrong day of the week for a given date, for example, will fail.
 As a concession to Android quirkiness, text following the required `GMT` timezone designation will be ignored rather than rejected.
-    * On the other hand, Jubilant Garbanzo does not actually use the supplied Date for anything, and so any valid Date will work.
+    * On the other hand, ODK Central does not actually use the supplied Date for anything, and so any valid Date will work.
 It does not, for instance, have to be a current or recent Date.

 ## OpenRosa Form Listing API [GET /v1/formList]

 This is the mostly standards-compliant implementation of the [OpenRosa Form Discovery (Listing) API](https://bitbucket.org/javarosa/javarosa/wiki/FormListAPI).
 We will not attempt to redocument the standard here.

-The following aspects of the standard are _not_ supported by Jubilant Garbanzo:
+The following aspects of the standard are _not_ supported by ODK Central:

 * The `deviceID` may be provided with the request, but it will be ignored.
 * The `Accept-Language` header may be provided with the request, but it will be ignored.
 * The `?formID=` querystring parameter is not supported and will be ignored.
 * The `?verbose` querystring parameter is not supported and will be ignored.
 * The `?listAllVersions` querystring is not supported and will be ignored.
-Jubilant Garbanzo does not yet support multiple active versions of the same Form.
+Central does not yet support multiple active versions of the same Form.
-* No `<manifestUrl/>` will ever be provided, as Jubilant Garbanzo does not yet support supporting survey files.
+* No `<manifestUrl/>` will ever be provided, as Central does not yet support supporting survey files.
-* No `<xforms-group/>` will ever be provided, as Jubilant Garbanzo does not yet support this feature.
+* No `<xforms-group/>` will ever be provided, as Central does not yet support this feature.

 By default, the given `<name/>` in the Form Listing response is the friendly name associated with the `Form` (`<title>` in the XML and `name` on the API resource).
 If no such value can be found, then the `xmlFormId` will be given as the `<name>` instead.